ZHassanQ/PS4-Guide/PKG-Modify.md

 # Backports
 ## 🛠️ 3.
 Backup Backports Files

-This will only backup backported files from @opoisso893 / @CyB1K / @mrBOOT... backported FPKGs.
-Keeping Game, Untouched Update and Backported update need a lot space on PC hdd.
-If you keep only backported files you can easy create backported FPKG again with untouched update.
+This will only backup backported files from @opoisso893, @CyB1K, @mrBOOT.

+1. Put your BACKPORTED PKG file in:
+- If it's BASE or MERGED PKG file then, `GAME` folder.
+- If it's Update PKG file then, `UPDATE` folder.

 ## 🛠️ 4.
 PS4 Rebuild PKG - Backport

 See option 3.
 Put game FPKG in GAME folder, update FPKG in UPDATE folder & backported files in BACKPORTED FILES folder.

+1. Put your GAME PKG file to `GAME` folder.
+2. Put your UPDATE PKG file to `UPDATE` folder.
+3. Put your BACKPORT PKG file to `BACKPORT` folder.

 # DLCs
 ## 💊 7.
 DLC - Change Region

-Change DLC region.
-Just put dlcs in DLC folder.
-If you put game PKG (game for which you want to change DLC region) in GAME folder everything will be auto finished.
-Without game in GAME folder, you must input when asked EP/UP and CUSA number.
+1. Put your DLC PKG files to `DLC` folder.
+2. Input `EP` or `UP`
+- `EP` command is for EU region.
+- `UP` command is for US region.
+3. Inputs `CUSAXXXXX` where `X` is the `TITLE_ID`

 ## 💊 8.
 PS4 DLC Unlocker

-This will create only simple unlockers with @stooged's psDLC v26 (Article / PSDLC 2.1 Mogi PPSA GUI).
+This will create only simple unlockers with @stooged's psDLC v26.

+1. Put your DLC PKG files to `DLC` folder.

+## 💊 9.
+Without Data DLC to Data DLC

+For some games: "Soul Calibur VI", "Cities: Skylines" and more.
+If you have unlockers with extra data, game will have slow loading, menu lag.
+Because it's still searching for DLCs.

+1. Put your DLC PKG files to `DLC` folder.

 ## 💊 10.
 Data DLC to Without Data DLC

 If you have DLC unlockers without data which need to be installed with USB method, because RPI over network cant install DLC without data.
-Generic picture will be added, picture from game or can choose picture you want.
-Put DLCs in DLC Folder.

-## 💊 9.
-Without Data DLC to Data DLC

-For some games: Soul Calibur VI, Cities: Skylines... if you have unlockers with extra data, game will have slow loading, menu lag... because still searching for DLCs.
-Picture will be preserved for any PKGViewer / PKGEditor, but on PS4 will be displayed with no name, no icon.
-Put DLCs in DLC Folder.
+1. Put your DLC PKG files to `DLC` folder.

 # Others